Chase, Jefferson lead Top 75 fantasy football wide receiver rankings - UPI.com

 MIAMI, Aug.
 13 (UPI) -- Reigning triple crown winner Ja'Marr Chase leads my Top-75 fantasy football wide receiver rankings for the 2025 NFL season.
 Justin Jefferson, CeeDee Lamb, Nico Collins and Malik Nabers are among my other Top 5 options.

 Puka Nacua, A.J.
-Brown, Tyreek Hill, Brian Thomas Jr. and Amon-Ra St. Brown are among my other Top 10 pass catchers.
+Brown, Brian Thomas Jr., Amon-Ra St. Brown and Tyreek Hill are among my other Top 10 pass catchers.

 I typically lean toward the wide receiver position on draft day, opting to take these players earlier than running backs because of their consistency and confidence in my ability to find breakout running backs in the later rounds.